Nicemanss/web3.rb/README.md

 # Web3 RPC client for High Performance Blockchain Node

-This Ruby Gem is used to connect and communicate with a High Performance Blockchain node (ghpb) using the RPC interface.
+This Ruby Gem is used to connect and communicate with a High Performance Blockchain node using the RPC interface.

-What you can do using this GEM:

-  - use Web3 HPB interface methods to read blocks, transactions
-  - parse transaction method calls according to ABI
-  - parse transaction logs according to ABI
-  - parse contract creation arguments accroding to ABI
-  - list internal transaction using parity extended trace JSONRPC API

 ## Installation